-Detecting malicious scripts · Cloudflare Page Shield docs
+Detecting malicious scripts

 The Script Monitor dashboard displays the scripts that were considered malicious at the top of the scripts list.

-You can configure Malicious URL Alerts.
-You will receive an alert notification as soon as Cloudflare detects a malicious script URL in your zone.
+You can configure Malicious URL Alerts .
+You will receive an alert notification as soon as Cloudflare detects a malicious script URL in your domain.

 Malicious domain checks